AnwarIbrahimi/S3-Portfolio/Portfolio.md

 - [Architecture](https://github.com/AnwarIbrahimi/S3-Portfolio/blob/main/Architecture.md)
 - [Analyse](https://github.com/AnwarIbrahimi/S3-Portfolio/blob/main/Analyse.md)

+#### How did we validate the requirements and design with the stakeholder?

 ### Outcome 7: You analyze and describe simple business processes that are related to your project.
 #### What does this learning outcome mean?
 Involving stakeholders, predominantly sequential processes with one or two alternative paths.
 Business processes during which the software that you are developing